 Online Purchase Experience:

 I rely on Amazon affiliate links (on this page and throughout this site) to fund my efforts in writing.
-I’ve always provided links for others to purchase Fluval aquariums online, but I’ve never had the guts to purchase online and receive through the mail, until now.
+I’ve always provided links for others to purchase Fluval aquariums online, but I’ve never had the guts to purchase (a GLASS) aquarium online and receive through the mail, until now.

 The price through Amazon was substantially cheaper than all other sources, so I decided to give it a go.
 My experience was amazing.
 I understand some items shipped will inevitably arrive broken; however, our EVO arrived in perfect shape – I was completely impressed with the packaging!